AdobeDocs/campaign-classic.en/help/configuration/using/seed-addresses.md

 Apply the following steps:

 1. Create an extension of the **nms:seedMember** schema.
-For more on this, refer to [Extending a schema](../../configuration/using/extending-a-schema.md).
+For more on this, refer to [this section](../../configuration/using/extending-a-schema.md).
 1. In this new extension, add a new element at the root of **[!UICONTROL seedMember]** with the following parameters:

    ```